There are 6 modules to the programme:

 How to Apply:

 Applications should be made direct to the university via our Self Service facility and requires a mandatory Personal Statement, MSc Forensic Psychology (or BPS stage 1) degree certificate, BSc Psychology degree certificate from a BPS accredited course and two completed references from qualified Forensic Psychologists that have observed your practice (reference template here).
-All must be uploaded with your online application before the deadline.
+All must be uploaded with your online application before the deadline of the 15th of December 2023.

 Further information about the mandatory information can also be accessed directly via www.cardiffmet.ac.uk/practitionerforensic.